davidak/nixos-config/README.md

 My NixOS Configurations
 =======================

 NixOS is an awesome GNU/Linux distribution.
-You can learn more on [it's website](https://nixos.org/nixos/about.html).
+You can learn more on [nixos.org](https://nixos.org/nixos/about.html).

 In this repository are the configurations of my NixOS machines.

-You can find the configurations from other people on https://nixos.wiki/wiki/Configuration_Collection
+You can find the configurations from other people in the [nixos.wiki](https://nixos.wiki/wiki/Configuration_Collection).

 ## Usage